bbauska/Coursera-Bootstrap/readme.md

 Now, if this is not the case then, it should be a Play button so the opposite effect should be introduced.

-Then, I\'m going to simply copy this code, and then do the other tests for the situation where the button is a playButton.
+Then, I&apos;m going to simply copy this code, and then do the other tests for the situation where the button is a playButton.

-I would say else, now obviously, I don\'t need this if here but just to be doubly sure, I\'m going to put that in there.
+I would say else, now obviously, I don&apos;t need this if here but just to be doubly sure, I&apos;m going to put that in there.

-Because there are only two possibilities, either it\'s a Pause button or a Play button, but just for my reassurance, I\'m going to put that as an fa-play there.
+Because there are only two possibilities, either it&apos;s a Pause button or a Play button, but just for my reassurance, I&apos;m going to put that as an fa-play there.
 Now inside there,

-I\'m going to change this from pause to cycle.
+I&apos;m going to change this from pause to cycle.

 Because from the previous exercise, you remember that if you want the cycling behavior to resume, you would have to set the carousel action to